 In standard fantasy football leagues, team managers are not allowed to play a quarterback at the flex position.
 This is because the flex position is made for a running back, wide receiver, or a tight end.
 A flex player is usually not a player that scores a lot of points, compared to a quarterback who is expected to put up the most points out of any position when it comes to fantasy points.

 Who is the best flex player in fantasy football?

 It is hard to decide which player in the league is the best flex player since the flex includes all running backs, wide receivers, and tight ends.
-Because of this, the question quickly turns into a debate of who is exactly the best player in fantasy football.
-Comparing the most important statistics, points, the best player in fantasy football is easily Christian McCaffrey because of the absurd number of touches he gets in the Carolina Panthers offense.
-In the 2019 season, McCaffrey came in second place in the entire league for fantasy points scored last season, scoring 78.6 more points than the next flex player on the list.
+Due to this, the question quickly turns into a debate of who is exactly the best player in fantasy football.
+In 2022, the best player in fantasy football is projected to be Jonathon Taylor.
+The Indianapolis Colts’ running back is projected to have a massive year, and sits at the top of multiple pre-season draft rankings.

 Is it better to play a RB or WR at flex?

-In the flex position it usually depends on the type of league that someone is playing in to determine if it would be better to play a running back or a wide receiver.
-In a standard scoring league, running backs would be a better play at the flex position because scoring in this league is heavily based on the yardage that a player gets as well as scoring touchdowns.
+In the flex position, it usually depends on the type of league that someone is playing in to determine if it would be better to play a running back or a wide receiver.
+In a standard scoring league, running backs would be a better play at the flex position because scoring in this league is heavily based on yardage and touchdowns scored.
 Running backs can be counted on more to rack up yards and get touchdowns.
-However, in a PPR league it would be better to insert a wide receiver into the flex position since points in PPR leagues rely on receptions that players have to rack up the points.
-Since there are more receivers in the league than running backs that get playing time, there is a higher chance that a wide receiver that someone inserts into their lineup for the flex can get a couple targets during their game.
+However, in a PPR league, it would be better to insert a wide receiver into the flex position since points in PPR leagues rely on receptions that players have to rack up the points.
+Since there are typically more opportunities for wide receivers to make receptions compared to running backs, it would be beneficial to insert a wide receiver at the flex position in a PPR league.